Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Introduction

-{\bf Major contributions and significance.}
+{\bf Major contributions and significance:}

-\begin{enumerate}[leftmargin=*] \item We develop a novel and broadly applicable inferential framework to construct performance-guaranteed confidence sets for parameters of interest under a general generative model.
-The proposed framework is likelihood-free and general.
-In addition to the regular inference problems under the conventional settings, the method is particularly useful for irregular inference problems and can effectively handle discrete or non-numerical parameters and non-numerical data. {(Sections~2-6)}
+\begin{enumerate}[leftmargin=*] \item We develop a new and broadly applicable inferential framework to construct performance-guaranteed confidence sets for parameters of interest under generative model settings.
+In addition to conventional inference problems, it is particularly useful for irregular inference problems with discrete or non-numerical parameters and non-numerical data.

-\item We introduce a so-called {\it nuclear mapping function} to greatly increase the flexibility and utility of the proposed method.
-A nuclear mapping function plays a similar role as a test statistic but is more general and does not need to be a test statistic.
-In the special case where the nuclear mapping function is a test statistic, we show that a confidence set obtained by the repro samples method is always better than (either the same as or smaller than) that obtained by inverting the Neyman-Pearson test procedure.
-We obtain optimality results that an optimal Neyman-Pearson method correspond to optimal confidence sets by the repro samples method; we also provide examples that the repro samples method improves the result by a Neyman-Pearson method when it is not optimal.
-(Sections~2.1~\&~6) \item Although the repro samples method is a simulation-inspired method, it can provide explicit mathematical solutions without involving simulation in many cases.
-In the cases when an explicit expression is unavailable, we develop effective algorithms to compute confidence sets using simulated samples.
-To reduce computing costs, we develop a novel data-driven approach, with supporting theories, to significantly reduce the search space of discrete/non-numerical parameters, by utilizing a many-to-one mapping that is unique in repro samples.
-For continuous parameters, we can use a quantile regression technique similar to that described in \cite{dalmasso2022}.
-(Sections 2.2, 3.2 \& Appendix)
+\item We show that a confidence set obtained by the repro samples method is either the same as or smaller than that obtained by inverting the Neyman-Pearson test.
+We obtain~an optimality result that an optimal Neyman confidence set corresponds to an optimal confidence set by the repro samples method; we also provide examples that the repro samples method improves the result by the Neyman method when it is not optimal.

+\item The repro samples method provides explicit solutions in many cases.
+In other cases when explicit expressions are unavailable, we provide a practical guideline and an generic algorithm, often with Monte-Carlo simulation, to compute confidence sets.
+Two techniques are provided to significantly reduce the computing costs: (a) for discrete parameters, we utilize a unique many-to-one inversion mapping to develop a novel data-driven approach, with supporting theories, to reduce the parameters' search space; (b) for continuous parameters, we adopt a quantile regression technique used by \cite{dalmasso2022}~to~avoid~grid~search.

+\item We provide a general profiling method to handle nuisance parameters for finite-sample inference in the repro samples framework.
+Unlike the conventional `hybrid' or `likelihood profiling' methods that often rely on asymptotics \citep[e.g.,][]{Chuang2000, dalmasso2022}, the proposed method is developed based on specifically constructed $p$-values, and it guarantees the finite-sample performance of the repro samples confidence sets.